Azure VMware Solution Host Types

 Regional availability for new host types is limited during the initial rollout.
 For pricing, and the most current region availability, refer to the Azure VMware Solution pricing page and the products available by region page.

-Azure VMware Solution requires a minimum of 3 hosts, and a maximum of 16 hosts, to deploy a vSphere cluster, however multiple clusters can be deployed within a single private cloud.
+Azure VMware Solution requires a minimum of 3 hosts, and supports up to a maximum of 16 hosts, to deploy a vSphere cluster, however multiple clusters can be deployed within a single private cloud.
 All hosts must be the same type within a private cloud.
 If different host types are required to meet use case needs, additional private clouds must be deployed.

 AV36